Surrogate modelling the Baryonic Universe I: The colour of star formation: Datasets and models

-Nebular emission lines are modelled following the same approach as in \citet{Gutkin2016}; this model assumes that the nebular emission of an entire galaxy is proportional to its star formation rate, where emission line ratios are controlled by six free parameters: interstellar metallicity $Z_{\rm ISM}$, zero-age ionisation at the Str\"{o}mgren radius $U_S$, dust-to-metal mass ratio $\xi_{\rm d}$, carbon-to-oxygen abundance ratio $C/O$, hydrogen gas density $n_{\rm H}$, and high-mass cutoff of the IMF $m_{\rm up}$.
+Nebular emission lines are modelled following the same approach as in \citet{Gutkin2016}, which assumes that the nebular emission of an entire galaxy is proportional to its star formation rate.
+This model includes six free parameters that control emission line ratios: interstellar metallicity $Z_{\rm ISM}$, zero-age ionisation at the Str\"{o}mgren radius $U_S$, dust-to-metal mass ratio $\xi_{\rm d}$, carbon-to-oxygen abundance ratio $C/O$, hydrogen gas density $n_{\rm H}$, and high-mass cutoff of the IMF $m_{\rm up}$.
 For simplicity, throughout this work we only consider variations in $Z_{\rm ISM}$ and $U_S$, as these are the two parameters that most strongly affect emission line ratios.
-The first regulates gas cooling \citep[e.g.;][]{Spitzer1978}, which for $Z_{\rm ISM}>0.006$ ($Z_{\rm ISM}<0.006$) is dominated by collisionally excited (fine-structure) transitions.
+The first regulates gas cooling \citep[e.g.,][]{Spitzer1978}, which for $Z_{\rm ISM}>0.006$ ($Z_{\rm ISM}<0.006$) is dominated by collisionally excited (fine-structure) transitions.
 The second controls the size of H{\sc II} regions, which become more compact as $U_S$ grows, thereby increasing the ratio of high- to low-ionisation lines.
 We set the other parameters to the best-fitting values determined in \citet{Gutkin2016} using low redshift spectroscopic data from the SDSS survey: $\xi_{\rm d}=0.3$, $C/O=(C/O)_\odot=0.44$, $n_{\rm H}=100\,\mathrm{cm}^{-3}$, and $m_{\rm up}=100\,\Msun$.
+Once emission lines are produced, we also attenuate these according to Eq.~\ref{eq:dust}.
+Note that nebular continuum emission is currently neglected in \galaxpy.

 Throughout most of this work we use the same \galaxpy configuration: Chabrier IMF, $Z=0.02$ (solar metallicity), $\tau_{V,{\rm y}}=1$, $\tau_{V,{\rm o}}=0.3$, and no nebular emission lines.
 If emission lines are considered, the fiducial values of the two free emission line parameters are $Z_{\rm ISM}=0.001$ and $\log_{10}U_S=-3.5$.